What's it all about?

 Send out an initial communication to check who’s available for your proposed dates, a rough idea of what you’re proposing (based on your initial research) and a price estimate.

 STEP 3 – GETTING COMMITMENT

 Communicate with the guests.
-Tell them if it’s a local hen do, or if you are planning a weekend away.
+Tell them if it’s a local hen or birthday do, or if you are planning a weekend away.
 They need to know if it’s a night out, a day & night, 2 nights, etc so they can check their diaries.
 Give them an estimate of cost and what will be included.
 You can work out rough costs with a quick bit of internet research.
 Ask guests to give you a deposit to ensure their commitment, by a certain date, ideally just after pay day.
 If it’s a weekend away, a £50 deposit per person would be reasonable.
 This will help you quickly firm up who’s serious, and give you the funds to pay your deposit/s.

 STEP 4 – BOOKING